circleofcircles/circleofcircles/Basic_agenda.md

 - Having control over your mental state and having tools and skills and awareness in chosing your own optimal state.
 - We don't push toward positivity, everyone should find their own balance between the positivity and negativity in their life.
-- Having the sense of your core values, and a feeling of connctedness the to self through them i.e. developing a center of the self.
+- Having the sense of your core values, and a feeling of connctedness to self through them i.e. developing a center of self.
 - Having deep feeling of connection to others, and deeper understanding of other perspectives.
 - Having deep feeling of being part, feeling belong to this universe.
 - Learning to balance between enjoyment and focus.
 Learning to balance and have a benefits of any two oposite states.